Gayathrijayaprakash2001/Url-Shortner-Website/README.md

 # Url-Shortner-Website
-RL Shortener is a Django-based web application that allows users to register, log in, and manage shortened URLs.
+URL Shortener is a Django-based web application that allows users to register, log in, and manage shortened URLs.
 It provides a personalized URL shortening service with authentication, search, pagination, and CRUD operations.

 ✨ Features
-📝 User Registration & Authentication
+●📝 User Registration & Authentication
-Users can sign up, log in, and securely manage their own URLs.
+ ● Users can sign up, log in, and securely manage their own URLs.

 ➕ Add URLs with Titles
-Logged-in users can add URLs with custom titles.
+●Logged-in users can add URLs with custom titles.
-⛔ Limit: Each user can add a maximum of 5 URLs.
+ ● ⛔ Limit: Each user can add a maximum of 5 URLs.
 After that, an error message is shown.

-🔗 Automatic URL Shortening
+●🔗 Automatic URL Shortening
-The original URL is automatically shortened and stored in the MySQL database.
+ ● The original URL is automatically shortened and stored in the MySQL database.

-📋 URL Listing with Pagination
+●📋 URL Listing with Pagination
 Logged-in users can view a paginated list of their URLs showing:

-Title
+ ● Title

-Original URL
+ ● Original URL

-Shortened URL
+ ● Shortened URL

-Date & time added
+ ● Date & time added

-🔍 Search Functionality
+●🔍 Search Functionality
-Search by title or original URL to quickly find specific entries.
+ ● Search by title or original URL to quickly find specific entries.

-✏️ Edit/Delete URLs
+●✏️ Edit/Delete URLs
-Full control to update or remove URLs from your personal list.
+ ● Full control to update or remove URLs from your personal list.

-🔓 Logout Option
+●🔓 Logout Option
-Users can securely log out at any time.
+ ● Users can securely log out at any time.

 🛠️ Tech Stack
-Backend: Django
+  ● Backend: Django

-Frontend: HTML, CSS
+  ● Frontend: HTML, CSS

-Database: MySQL
+  ● Database: MySQL

-Authentication: Django's built-in auth system
+  ● Authentication: Django's built-in auth system